 ProStar MPPT and ProStar (Gen 3) Low Temperature Foldback

-The ProStar MPPT and 3rd generation ProStar include Low Temperature Foldback which can be used to protect lithium batteries from being charged in cold conditions.
-The custom settings temperature thresholds which defines the bounds of charge current reduction due to low battery temperature can be programming in MSView or with the Advanced Custom settings options with the display interface which is available with the built-in meter models of the ProStar MPPT (PS-MPPT-25M and PS-MPPT-40M).
+The ProStar MPPT and 3rd generation ProStar include Low-Temperature Foldback which can be used to protect lithium batteries from being charged in cold conditions.
+The custom settings temperature thresholds which define the bounds of charge current reduction due to low battery temperature can be programmed in MSView or with the Advanced Custom settings options with the display interface which is available with the built-in meter models of the ProStar MPPT (PS-MPPT-25M and PS-MPPT-40M).

 The High Limit defines the lowest temperature at which the controller will deliver 100% of the controller’s rated output charging current.
 The Low Limit defines the temperature at which the controller will stop providing battery charging current.
 The charge current is tapered linearly from the High Limit to the Low Limit.